sfomuseum/wasm-age/README.md

 ## Limitations

-Currently this application only support encrypting and decrypting strings using `age`'s "scrypt" identity (passwords).
+* Currently this application only supports encrypting and decrypting strings using `age`'s "scrypt" identity (passwords) primitive.

-It also expects to work with plain-text values.
+* It also assumes plain-text values.
 Specifically all uses of the `File` web APIs to read or write local files assume plain-text data.

 ## Building